 Why People Are So Quick to Say “ADHD” Today

-Now that medication for ADHD is so readily available, popular and well advertised.
-ADD and ADHD are more widely known and discussed, which is why, whenever a child is “disruptive” in class or has a difficult time focusing on the task at hand, people are quick to suggest that the child may have ADD/ADHD.
+Now that medication for ADHD is so readily available, popular and well-advertised.
+ADD and ADHD is more widely known and discussed, which is why, whenever a child is “disruptive” in class or has a difficult time focusing on the task at hand, people are quick to suggest that the child may have ADD/ADHD.
 It may be beneficial to discuss the symptoms with your doctor to see what they suggest.
 You may also try to some holistic approaches to ADHD (and for a healthy lifestyle in general) before or while considering medication.

 Hope for People with ADHD

 Those who truly have a diagnosis of Attention Deficit Disorder have options for treatment.
 While some ADHD medications may be right for you, there are plenty of holistic approaches to try.
 You can either try these as a substitute for medication, or you can use them as companion treatments for your medication: